 From atop Pointe-Noire, admire the sheer cliffs of the Saguenay Fjord and beautiful Tadoussac Bay.
 In the summer, a whale could surface at any time.
-Visit the exhibition and talk to a guide to learn more about this fascinating place.

 Visiting with Young Children?
 Explore with Club Parka!

 With the Club Parka booklet kids can explore, learn and have fun!
 The booklets are available on site.
 With the Photo Missions App, kids are invited to help Parka and Chirp find and photograph specific items found at our place!
 Download the app for free before visiting.
 Once one or both activities are completed, they will receive a reward!Learn more about Parka and download other activities!
 Download the free Photo Missions App